Linaro/lava/doc/glossary.rst

     detail pages.
 Accepted submissions are marked with a tick, rejected submissions marked with a cross.
 See also :ref:`device_owner_help`.

+    Exclusive devices are intended to allow admins and developers to make changes in the refactoring without being limited by having to retain compatibility with the current dispatcher, e.g. to update the bootloader, to support new devices not supported by the current dispatcher at all or to indicate that the devices have completed a migration to the pipeline and prevent users mistakenly submitting old jobs.

   filter
     Within the Dashboard, a filter identifies particular results from a :term:`stream` or streams.
 Filters in LAVA can be used to combine